Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 pre-configured with everything you need.
 This allows you to focus on development rather than spending hours troubleshooting setup issues.

-## Steps to use Docker images for QGIS development
+## Docker in action
+Now that we have covered the rationale behind using Docker for setting up QGIS development, lets take a look at the actual work and the required steps to set Docker configurations.

 ### Prerequisites
-Ensure that Docker, Docker Compose, Git, and an X11 server are installed and running on your system.
+Running on a Linux environment, ensure that Docker, Docker Compose, Git, and an X11 server are installed and running on your system.
 These tools are necessary to set up the QGIS development environment using Docker.

 ### 1. Clone QGIS repository